maujpok/maujpok/README.md

 ### Hi there!
 I'm Mauricio Portillo 👋

-I'm 33 years old and I live in Córdoba, Argentina.
+I'm a full stack developer and write these lines from Córdoba, Argentina.

 I'm a programmer passionate about new technologies, seeking at all times to incorporate new knowledge to be at the forefront of the IT world.

 🔭 I’m currently working on a team developing an SPA for online professional services offer.
-I'm also working on a personal project on an ecommerce platform.
+I'm also working on a personal projects, an ecommerce platform and a REST API.

 🌱 I’m currently learning about Python, and followed by it, I'm gonna take courses of .NET, GraphQL and Angular in the near time.